Sports in Maharashtra: Field hockey

-Field hockey is one of the more popular sports in Maharashtra.
+Field hockey is one of the most popular sports in Maharashtra.
 Up to thirty domestic tournaments of the sport are held in a calendar year in Pune alone, such as the All India Bombay Gold Cup Hockey Tournament and the All India Aagha Khan Hockey Tournament.
-The state is home to three hockey clubs playing in different leagues, and was also the home of a now defunct club called the Maratha Warriors who competed in the Premier Hockey League.
+The state is home to three hockey clubs playing in different leagues, and was home to a now-defunct club called the Maratha Warriors, who competed in the Premier Hockey League.
 The Mumbai Magicians are based in Mumbai and play in the Hockey India League.
-The Mumbai Marines are also based in Mumbai.
-The Pune Strykers are based in Pune and play in the World Series Hockey.
+The Mumbai Marines and the Pune Strykers play in the World Series Hockey.

-Mahindra Hockey Stadium serves as the home venue of the Mumbai Marines and Mumbai Magicians and used to be the home venue of the Maratha Warriors.
-Formerly known as the Bombay Hockey Association Stadium, the stadium hosted the 1982 Men's Hockey World Cup.
+Mahindra Hockey Stadium serves as the home venue of the Mumbai Marines and Mumbai Magicians, and used to be the home venue of the Maratha Warriors.
+The stadium hosted the 1982 Men's Hockey World Cup.
 PCMC Hockey Stadium serves as the home venue of the Pune Strykers.

 Many individual Maharashtrian have also contributed to India's hockey legacy.
 Tushar Khandekar is referred to as "the Goal Poacher".
-Hiranna M. Nimal was a silver medalist at the 1962 Asian Games and also represented Maharashtra in many other National and International Leagues.
+Hiranna M. Nimal was a silver medalist at the 1962 Asian Games and also represented Maharashtra in many other national and international leagues.
 Other notable hockey stars from the state include Dhanraj Pillay and Viren Rasquinha.

 Cricket

 Cricket is played at domestic and international levels in Maharashtra and is consistently supported by people from most parts of the state.
 Maharashtra is home to the Maharashtra cricket team, Vidarbha cricket team, Veer Marathi cricket franchise, Mumbai Indians, and the regionally dominant Mumbai cricket team.
-The Mumbai cricket team was the dominant franchise for much of the 20th century, winning the first Ranji Trophy Championship over North India in 1935 and winning fifteen consecutive Ranji Trophy victories from 1958-1973.
-Mumbai is the most successful team in the history of the Ranji Trophy championship, winning 40 titles over the course of its history, and is also the most successful team in the Irani Cup, with 16 titles won.
+The Mumbai cricket team was the dominant franchise for much of the 20th century, winning the first Ranji Trophy Championship over North India in 1935 and winning fifteen consecutive Ranji Trophy victories between 1958–1973.
+Mumbai is the most successful team in the history of the Ranji Trophy championship, winning 40 titles over the course of its history, as well as the most successful team in the Irani Cup, with 16 titles won.

 The Mumbai cricket team is overseen by the Mumbai Cricket Association and the Maharashtra cricket team is overseen by the Maharashtra Cricket Association.
 The Mumbai cricket team and Mumbai Indians both have their home grounds at Wankhede Stadium, an international cricket ground.
 Both teams play in the Indian Premier League, of which the Mumbai Indians was one of eight founding members in 2008.

+The Maharashtra Cricket Association set up a T20 franchise league called Maharashtra Premier League (MPL) in 2023, which has six teams.
+It sold the franchise rights for 57 crore rupees for three years through open bidding.
+The inaugural season was expected to start on 15 June 2023, at the association's Pune's stadium.

-Maharashtra is home to India's first cricket museum, Blades of Glory, which is based in Pune and run by Rohan Pate, a former cricketer, and which opened during the 2013 Indian Premier League season.
+Maharashtra is home to India's first cricket museum, Blades of Glory, which is based in Pune and run by Rohan Pate, a former cricketer.
+It opened during the 2013 Indian Premier League season.